AKARI Pointing data

 Version 2 Release

 (2009-6-10 Updated) Post-Helium Phase data: The post-Helium phase (Phase 3) routine observations (only with IRC) have started on June 1st, 2008.
 These data from IRC have been released in a similar way as phase 1 and 2 data.
-User's manual may be found at AKARI Observers Page.
+User's manual may be found at User Support at AKARI Page by Laboratory of Infrared Astrophysics at ISAS.

 - FIS51 :This AOT is a special observing setup, which is combination of FIS01 Slow-Scan in the FTS filter setup.
 The data are not officially supported (FIS*1).